Contact the OTCNV

 Amanda Ottaway first joined NC State’s Office of Technology Commercialization and New Ventures five years ago.
 She currently serves as the Assistant Director of Finance and Operations, performing a variety of duties.
 These include managing the internal database used in OTCNV, managing federal reporting obligations under Bayh-Dole, writing and adapting office SOPs, and being the primary point of contact for the invention disclosure submission process.

 Amanda holds a Masters in Information and Library Science from San Jose State University and is a Registered Technology Transfer Professional.

 Brian Eller, J.D., Senior Licensing Associate

-As a Senior Licensing Associate, Brian Eller is lead case manager for innovations from the College of Textiles, the Department of Materials Science and Engineering, the Nonwovens Institute and the Department of Forest Biomaterials.
+As a Senior Licensing Associate, Brian Eller is lead case manager for innovations from the College of Textiles, the Department of Materials Science and Engineering, the Nonwovens Institute and the College of Natural Resources.
 Prior to joining NC State Office of Technology Commercialization and New Ventures in 2011, Brian worked as a technology transfer analyst at University of California, Davis and as an extern at the United States Patent and Trademark Office, where he assisted with examination of patent applications in the field of semiconductors, electrical and optical systems/components.
 During law school, Brian spent a summer as a judicial extern for a Senior Judge with the United States District Court for the Southern District of Iowa.